Home » By Course » Dessert » Authentic Pfeffernüsse

-BEST Authentic Pfeffernüsse
+Authentic Pfeffernüsse

 This post may contain affiliate links.
 See my disclosure policy.

 One of Germany’s most popular and beloved Christmas treats, these spiced and iced cookies known as Pfeffernüsse are simply delightful!
-A thoroughly authentic and incredibly delicious homemade Pfeffernusse recipe that will bring back fond memories or help create new Christmas traditions!
+A thoroughly authentic and incredibly delicious homemade Pfeffernusse recipe that will bring back fond memories or help create new holiday traditions!

 What Are Pfeffernüsse?